What Is Exposure in Photography? A Beginner’s Guide

 1/800 second, f/2.8, ISO 800.

-What Is Exposure in Cameras?
+What Is Exposure in Photography?

 It sounds basic, but exposure is a topic which confuses even advanced photographers.
 The reason is simple: For every scene, a wide range of shutter speed, aperture, and ISO settings will result in a photo of the proper brightness.
 You haven’t “mastered exposure” once you can take a photo that’s the right brightness.
 Even your camera’s Auto mode will do that most of the time.
 Instead, getting the proper exposure for a photo is about balancing those three settings so the rest of the photo looks good, from depth of field to sharpness.

-If you really want to master exposure, reading about it isn’t enough.
+Finally, if you really want to master exposure, reading about it isn’t enough.
 You also need to go out into the field and practice what you’ve learned.
 There’s no quick-and-dirty way to pick up a skill like this.
 But if you can lay a solid groundwork, you’ll be at a huge advantage when you go out and practice it for yourself.
 The goal of this comprehensive article is to teach you all the basics that you need to know about exposure.

 Shutter speed